Screaming piha

 The screaming piha (Lipaugus vociferans) is a species of passerine bird in the family Cotingidae, the cotingas.
-It is found in every mainland South American country except Argentina, Chile, Paraguay, and Uruguay.
+It is found in every mainland South American country except for these four countries: Argentina, Chile, Paraguay, and Uruguay.

 Taxonomy and systematics

 The screaming piha has a complicated taxonomic history.
 It was originally described as Ampelis cinerea but that binomial was already in use for the pompadour cotinga (now named Xipholena punicea).
 The oldest available name was Muscicapa vociferans, with which Weid mistakenly placed it in the Old World flycatcher family.
 It was moved to genus Lipaugus in 1828 by Boie who erected that genus for it (but spelled it Lipangus because of mis-reading the name's Greek origin).